FirstLegoLeague/launcher/docs/userguide.md

 ### Import team data

 The next step is to import a schedule file or team list.
-Click `Import` on the right of the screen and select to import a `Schedule File` or `Team List`
+Click the `Import` icon at the top right of the screen and select to import a `Schedule File` or `Team List`.

 Note: `Import` is only available when the team list is empty.